buddhist-uni/buddhist-uni.github.io/_courses/function.md

 - In this talk, Bhante Yuttadhammo gives us an overview of these two halves of Buddhism, and gives us a preview of what to expect in this course.

-#### The Noble Eightfold Path

-Before we begin the course proper, let’s first do a short "mini-course" to give us an overview of the Path and where we're headed:

-{% include content_box.html category="canon" slug="mn117" %}

-{% include inline_content.html category="booklets" slug="noble-eightfold-path_bodhi" %}
-- Bhikkhu Bodhi’s classic introduction to the Buddhist Path.

-{% include inline_content.html category="booklets" slug="in-his-own-words_nyanamoli" %}
-- Along with the Buddha's own words on the subject, as compiled by Bhikkhu Nyanamoli.

-I recommend reading MN 117 first as a preview, then reading Nyanamoli’s anthology section-by-section alongside Bhikkhu Bodhi’s analysis.
-This way, you'll get a taste of the original teachings followed closely by their elucidation:
-1. MN 117
-1. Bodhi: Preface
-2. Nyanamoli: What is the Dhamma? –> The Truth of Cessation
-3. Bodhi: Part 1 (The Way to the End of Suffering)
-4. Nyanamoli: Right View
-5. Bodhi: Right View
-8. …
-9. Nyanamoli: In Practice and The Means
-9. Bodhi: The Development of Wisdom
-9. Nyanamoli: The End
-9. Bodhi: Epilogue

-Having thus gotten the traditional map of the Path, we can now begin exploring its terrain.

 ### Lectures